Project Semicolon: History

-Project Semicolon was founded by Amy Bleuel in 2013, as a tribute to her father, who died by suicide in 2003.
+Project Semicolon was founded by Amy Bleuel (Co-founders Matt Wills and Charlee Chandler) in 2013, as a tribute to her father, who died by suicide in 2003.

 Amy Bleuel

 Amy Bleuel lived in Wisconsin.
 After her parents divorced, Bleuel chose to live with her father and his second wife at the age of six.
 Since then, Bleuel endured being physically abused by her stepmother.
 At the age of eight, she was taken into state custody by a child protective service.
 Bleuel began self-harming and attempting to kill herself after she had been sexually abused at the age of 10, and raped at 13.
 At the age of 18, Bleuel's father died from suicide, and she was subsequently released from the system.
 In her early years in college, Bleuel was raped twice and suffered a miscarriage.
 Bleuel suffered from alcoholism at the age of 30 and had five major suicide attempts.

-She married David Bleuel on June 21, 2014.
+She wed David Bleuel on June 21, 2014.

 Bleuel died on March 23, 2017, aged 31; the cause of death was suicide.